LUMIERE LONDON 2016

 Strung between buildings at Oxford Circus, this enormous net sculpture was named after one of the astonishing impacts of the Japanese earthquake and tsunami in 2011.

 Such was the strength of the vibrations, the earthquake momentarily sped up the earth’s rotation and shortened that day by 1.8 microseconds.
 Using data from NASA, Studio Echelman turned this phenomenon into a 3D image, the basis of which was used to create the shape of this piece.
-Audiences were invited to play with the sculpture using a specially created app, powered by Atom Bank that manipulated the light and projected patterns onto it.
+Audiences were invited to play with 1.8 London using a specially created app, powered by Atom Bank that manipulated the light and projected patterns onto it.

 Janet Echelman’s sculptures are inspired by fishing nets she first encountered during a trip to India.
 She has since gone on to exhibit her unique sculptures across the world, from Madrid to Boston, Singapore to Amsterdam.